-Do you know that you can save money by getting the book The Holy Bible by Covenant Christian Coalition in pdf version instead of buying one?
+Do you know that you can save money by getting the book The Holy Bible: Literal Standard Version (LSV), 2020 by Covenant Press in pdf version instead of buying one?
 We have the pdf version of the book Orphans of Islam available for free.
-Just click on red download button below to download The Holy Bible by Covenant Christian Coalition for free.
+Just click on red download button below to download The Holy Bible: Literal Standard Version (LSV), 2020 by Covenant Press for free.

 THE LSV IS FINALLY HERE: A BRAND NEW, LITERAL, EASY-TO-READ TRANSLATION OF THE COMPLETE HOLY BIBLE-BOTH OLD AND NEW TESTAMENTS.